Fujifilm X100 Full Guide: Setup & Settings

 I recently did a full review of this camera, the original X100.
 And I noticed in the comments of the video that some of you were interested in purchasing one, and some of you recently did.

 So if you're wondering what to do after you pick one up, setup, the settings and how to shoot with it, then this post is for you.

 The first couple of batches of the original X100 had a manufacturing issue in the lens mechanism, causing the aperture blades to stick.
 This is commonly known as the SAB issue, or Sticky Aperture Blade issue.

 That's something that they eventually corrected and improved upon.
 However, since you can only buy this camera used, that is something you need to check beforehand.
 The most common, or effective ways to check are:

-- Serial Numbers: According to some of the info I found online, forums and whatnot, the X100's affected by SAB started with serial numbers that begin with 12, 13 or 14.
+- Serial Numbers: According to some of the info I found online, in forums and whatnot, the X100s affected by SAB started with serial numbers that begin with 12, 13 or 14.

-My camera serial starts with 12, but It does not seem to have that issue, or at the very least not as noticeable as other cameras out there.
+My camera serial starts with 12, but It does not seem to have that issue, or at the very least not as noticeable as other cameras.